syamdanda/jsonbase/README.md

  * To get record by more than one key value or object.

-  If you want to search and rertrieve a record based on more than one key and value use the below method.
+  If you want to search and retrieve a record based on more than one key and value use the below method.

 ```js
 let options = {